Fridah-Alwanga/instagram7/README.md

 3. Activate a virtual environment on terminal:<code> source virtual/bin/activate</code>
 4. Install all the requirements found in requirements file.
 5. On your terminal run <code>python3.7 manage.py runserver</code>
-6.Access the live site using the local host provided
+6. Access the live site using the local host provided